seatable/seatable-api-php/doc/establish-the-connection.md

     Compare _Base API Token_ in [**Authentication** (api.seatable.io)](https://api.seatable.io/#6204fb15-8a49-4c98-8afd-71fd95ff033a).

----

 ## The Base-Access-Token

 This form of authentication is used in the API and the SeaTable API PHP binding handles it during connection.
-It is not available with one of the authentication options above directly, instead it is acquired by the `getBaseAccessToken()` method to enable base access with [_Username+Password Authentication_](#usernamepassword-authentication) for a specific workspace and base.
+It is internal with the authentication options above.

+It still can be acquired by the `getBaseAccessToken()` method to enable base access with [_Username+Password Authentication_](#usernamepassword-authentication) for a specific workspace and base, which stems from earlier versions.

 ??? info "In the SeaTable API Docs"